Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 6.Cylinder Block Problems

 A few issues can occur with the cylinder block on a Harley Davidson.
 One of the main concerns is wear and tear.
-A worn cylinder block can cause an increase in friction and damage to internal components, such as valves, spark plugs, and pistons.
+A worn cylinder block can cause an increase in friction and damage to internal engine components, such as valves, spark plugs, and pistons.

 This results in reduced performance and increased fuel consumption.
 Another problem that can occur with cylinder blocks is cracking.
 Cracks form due to thermal expansion or contraction of the metal, which can lead to leakage of oil or coolant into the combustion chamber.